noid0/dotfiles/README.md

-dotfiles for my bspwm setup
+dotfiles for my current setup

-still in work in progress
+still work in progress